cylc/cylc-admin/docs/dec-workshop-agenda.md

       do they need to go all the way from the GUI to the suite daemons?
 If not, what are the implications?
     - alternatives at the back end?
 ZeroMQ, Protocol Buffers (& gRPC?)?
-  - Suite server data structures
-    - are lists of nodes and edges sufficient for all views?
-    - exposed via GraphQL? (by the suite server, or a GUI server?)
   - GraphQL demo with cylc-7 (David)
   - Do we need a simplified architecture for individual use?
     - or just run all components as the user?